Draft report into Cressida Dick’s departure from Met biased, says London mayor

 “The decision on the publication of the report will be made in due course.”

-A spokesman for the mayor said: “The mayor lost confidence in the Commissioner after a series of scandals saw trust in the Met Police plummet to record lows.
+A spokesperson for the mayor said: “The mayor lost confidence in the commissioner after a series of scandals saw trust in the Met Police plummet to record lows.
 We will not provide a running commentary on leaked draft reports.”

 Sir Tom Winsor has been approached for comment.